From year to year, the importance of specific HR skills can vary significantly based on economic conditions, the job market, and emerging innovations.

 For example, all managers should be able to analyze their labor costs, so they know what they need to do to adjust them in line with their objectives.
 Data analysis also helps to make better budgetary decisions and avoid making mistakes.

 Good data analysis goes hand in hand with good critical thinking and industry knowledge.
-A manager will struggle to make the right decisions if he or she doesn’t have in-depth knowledge of the company’s activities and the ability to step back and look at the big picture.
+A manager will struggle to make the right decisions if they don’t have in-depth knowledge of the company’s activities and the ability to step back and look at the big picture.

 Actions to develop this HR skill: